Jam12390/Jamboard/readme.md

 The art includes boywithuke, chiikawa, orpheus and some handpicked quotes from my friends.
 I've put a gap in the top plate so I can put an acrylic plate there when I order my parts.

-The feet of the case were ***heavily inspired*** (carbon copied) from my current keyboard (Logitech G513) since imo they're pretty perfect and I like them.
-Plus my hands are already used to the angle of my current keyboard so copying the feet in theory should make this keyboard also feel nice!

-I've modelled the parts for the feet and stabilising holes separately and will just print them myself - if I need to add the files anyway just lmk!
+The cutouts on the bottom of the case are for if I want to add keyboard feet later on, which is the reason why there isn't a CAD file for keyboard feet.
+As it stands right now I don't really care about keyboard feet sooooooo...

 ## Firmware: